 The bread and cheese is not meant to be eaten like a sandwich.

 The host will normally cut the baguette into 2 inch wide portions.
-After you serve yourslef as a guest, you are meant to tear it with your hands into smaller pieces and layer your cheese on top.
+After you serve yourself as a guest, you are meant to tear it with your hands into smaller pieces and layer your cheese on top, like a tiny amuse-bouche (bite-size hors-d’oeuvre).

 8. Cheese size should match the bread size